Oct 10, 2021

 Iliotibial Band Syndrome

-Iliotibial band syndrome (ITBS) is a very common leg injury brought on by overuse, making it very prevalent among athletes who play endurance sports.
+Iliotibial band syndrome (ITBS) is a very common leg injury brought on by overuse or being under recovered from activity, making it very prevalent among athletes who play endurance sports.
 Up to 12 percent of running injuries and 24 percent of cycling injuries can be attributed to ITBS.
 Whether the person with ITBS is a professional athlete or just someone who is physically active, the goal is not to have future performance inhibited by these injuries.
 This is why people suffering from iliotibial band syndrome often visit a physical therapy clinic to find solutions for pain management and restoration of movement that allows for a return to activity.

 About Iliotibial Band Syndrome